 a.
 See Appendix 2 for a comprehensive guide to the types of Abuse and Neglect.
-These will also include domestic abuse (DA), drugs, fabricated or induced illness, mental health, private fostering, radicalisation, The Prevent Duty, sexting and up skirting.
+These will also include domestic abuse (DA), drugs, fabricated or induced illness, mental health, private fostering, radicalisation, Prevent Duty, sexting and up skirting.

-Other areas to which staff should be alert are: Children's mental health (See Appendix 2), child missing from home or care, child sexual exploitation (CSE), so-called honour-based violence (HBV), forced marriage, gangs and youth violence, gender-based violence/violence against women and girls (VAWG), Child Criminal Exploitation, county lines and trafficking.
+Other areas to which staff should be alert are: Children's mental health (See Appendix 2), child missing from home or care, child sexual exploitation (CSE), so-called honour-based abuse (HBA), forced marriage, gangs and youth violence, gender-based violence/violence against women and girls (VAWG), Child Criminal Exploitation, county lines, child-on-child abuse and trafficking.